Danish submarine murderer Madsen caught after escaping prison | DW | 21.10.2020

 He was hauled away after over two hours, according to the officials.

-Danish media said bomb disposal experts to had been deployed to the scene.
+Danish media said bomb disposal experts had been deployed to the scene.

 Prison officials did not provide details on how Madsen, who is a professional inventor, managed to leave their facility.